gsmainclusivetechlab/interop-docs/docs/installation/itp.md

 ## Database Installation

 At this point, `docker-compose` has launched all services required for the test platform, but they will require further set-up.
-In a future version of the test platform, the images used by Docker will be pre-configured, so this step will not be necessary.
-In the meantime, you can set up the database and install any missing dependencies by running the following `make` script.
+You can now set up the database and install any missing dependencies by running the following `make` script.

+> In a future version of the test platform, the images used by Docker will be
+> pre-configured, so this step will not be necessary.

 ```bash
 $ make install